iandyh/iandyh.github.com/_posts/2015-10-26-weekly-reading-43.md

 {% include JB/setup %}

 This week has been lazy.
-Only rad one proper article.
+Only read one proper article.

 # Enterprise Integration Using REST